 1. Can you explain to me what your business does?
 What sector does it fit into?
 What makes it stand out from your competitors.

 We are a multi-award winning Salon.
 It won the best in the country after only 8 months of opening, and again 12 months later.
-We have also just been voted number one of the UK’s most Inspiring salons.
+The Potting Shed Spa has also just been voted as one of the UK’s most Inspiring salons.
 We have created a completely new approach to salon based treatments.
 This includes a tongue in cheek, themed treatment menu.
 We provide a five-star service in an unsurpassed environment, providing an extensive treatment menu that caters to both men and women.

 2. How did you go about setting up The Potting Shed Spa?
 What was it that kicked off your desire to create your own business?